atmajs/assertion/readme.md

 	assert.has(Array, Array);
 	```

-	> When checking arrays or objects deep matching is performed.
-See [tests](tree/master/test/has.test)
+	> When checking arrays or objects, deep matching is performed.
+See [tests](blob/master/test/has.test)

 	```javascript